Good News (musical)

-Good News is a musical with a book by Laurence Schwab and B.G.
+Good News is a musical comedy in two acts with a book by Laurence Schwab and B.G.
 DeSylva, lyrics by DeSylva and Lew Brown, and music by Ray Henderson.
 The story is set in the Roaring Twenties at Tait College, where football star Tom Marlowe falls in love with studious Connie Lane, who is tutoring him so he can pass astronomy and be eligible to play in the big game.